 |SBI Life Smart Wealth Builder Plan||Unit Linked Insurance Plan||2 years - 55 years||18 years - 70 years|

 |Start Union Da-Ichi's Jeevan Ashray||Endowment Assurance||8 years - 40 years/50 years||70 years|

 |TATA AIA Fortune Guarantee Plan||Traditional Savings Plan||18 years - 70 years||80 years|

 Here are the main highlights of the best savings plans and why one should consider buying them over any other plan in the market.

 Premiums under the best savings plan, like SBI Life Insurance Savings Plan, can be paid annually, semi-annually, quarterly, or monthly as per the convenience of the policyholder.

 Under the savings plan, maturity benefits are guaranteed that offer certain fixed savings to the policyholder.
 Additional maturity benefits are also available in some savings plans that help the policyholder achieve the desired financial corpus.

 A savings plan is also known as a life cover plan.
 It offers life coverage and financial security to the family even after the untimely demise of the policyholder.

 The returns under the savings plan are risk-free as they are guaranteed.
-It means that the policyholder will be provided with the amount promised during the policy inception only if all the premiums are paid till date.
+For example, The SBI Life Insurance Savings Plan gives assured returns to the customers upon plan maturity.
+It means that the policyholder will be provided with the amount promised during the policy inception only if all the premiums are paid to date.